ja-sanborn/allyaria/docs/references/Theming/Services/Allyaria.Theming.Services.AryThemeWatcher.md

 ## Constructors

-`ThemeTypeWatcher(ThemeType initial = ThemeType.System)` Initializes a new instance with an optional initial `ThemeType`.
+`AryThemeWatcher(ThemeType initial = ThemeType.System)` Initializes a new instance with an optional initial `ThemeType`.
 Defaults to `ThemeType.System`.

 ## Properties